eclipse-keyple/keyple-website/content/learn/developer-guide/standalone-application.md

     @Override
     public void onReaderObservationError(String pluginName, String readerName, Throwable e) {
-        //
-        // handle here the reader exceptions raised while observing the cards
+        // handle here the reader exceptions raised while observing the cards ...
-        //
     }
 }
 {{< /code >}}

-The observation of the events of the reader is done in a similar way to that of the plugin, by adding an observer:
+In order to access the dedicated setters, the reader has to be cast to `ObservableReader`.

+Since adding an observer will cause the **Keyple Service** to check for the presence of an exception handler, the definition of the exception handler must be done first.

 {{< code lang="java" >}}
 ReaderObserver readerObserver = new ReaderObserver();
 ((ObservableReader) reader).setReaderObservationExceptionHandler(readerObserver);
 ((ObservableReader) reader).addObserver(readerObserver);
+((ObservableReader) reader).startCardDetection(ObservableCardReader.DetectionMode.REPEATING);
 {{< /code >}}

-## Card selection
+{{% alert note %}}
+Note that the `startCardDetection(...)` and `stopCardDetection()` methods start and stop the monitoring thread.
+The API offers different options to manage the needs around card detection.<br>
+Moreover, the notification process is sequential and synchronous.
+{{% /alert %}}

+---
+## Select a card

+The starting point of any processing done with a card in the Keyple enrivonment, is to reference this card in the system.
+It is the role of the selection step to obtain this reference.

+You have first to prepare a selection scenario defining the eligible cards for a transaction, then to execute the scenario when a card is presented.

 The Keyple card selection process is generic, allowing the management of cards of different types or technologies within the same application.

 It is based on the universal selection interface defined by the [**Calypsonet Terminal Reader Java API**]({{< relref "calypsonet-apis" >}}).